jazzlanders0111-hash/Olist-B2B-Sales-Funnel-Analysis/README.md

 WHERE cd.won_date < mql.first_contact_date::TIMESTAMP;
 ```

-Found 1 record where `won_date` is 2 days before `first_contact_date` — likely a data entry error.
+Found 1 record where `won_date` is 2 days before `first_contact_date`, likely a data entry error.
 Retained in the dataset but excluded from all time-to-close calculations.

 ---